 According to the National Archives, 2p in 1560 was equivalent to about £1.50 in 2005’s currency, but it should be remembered that many parishioners were cripplingly poor; so even 2p was a significant sum.
 This perhaps explains why so many bounties were claimed.
 According to former RSPB director Roger Lovegrove’s book Silent Fields, half a million bounties were paid out for hedgehog heads in the late 17th Century and early 18th Century alone.
 The fact that higher bounties were offered for hedgehogs than cats and small mustelids reflects the opinion of the time that hedgehogs were significant egg thieves; a belief that has continued even to this day in some regions.
 Consequently, it is no surprise that the rise of pheasant preserves during the 1800s saw hedgehogs widely persecuted by gamekeepers, with reports of dogs being used to flush upwards of 30 per night.
 For a well-researched and authoritative, if on occasion rather depressing, discussion of wildlife persecution in the UK, the reader is directed to Lovegrove’s book.

-Despite eating them, according to Reeve, gypsies held hedgehogs in high regard, considering them to be “moshto”, the gods of life.
+Sometimes, hedgehogs were more than just a source of protein and, despite eating them, Reeve notes how gypsies held them in high regard, considering them to be “moshto”, the gods of life.
 Further cultural references to hedgehog include the ancient Greeks, for whom the hedgehog was a symbol of reincarnation, and connections to Ishtar, the Babylonian goddess of love and war.
 Hedgehogs have also been used in various weird and wonderful medications, including remedies for baldness, eye infections, colic and, rather ironically given their susceptibility to the condition, leprosy.
 For a fascinating and detailed regalement of everything to do with hedgehogs in human culture, the reader is directed to Chapter Two of Les Stocker’s The Complete Hedgehog.

 Hedgehogs were also reputedly used by the Romans, who dried their spiny skins and used them for carding wool.
 (Carding is a combing/brushing action that serves to clean, separate and straighten the wool fibres before it is spun.)
 In his Hedgehogs booklet, Pat Morris notes how hedgehog spines have been used in places where metal pins would corrode and that this species has been widely used in phylogenetic studies of mammals (hogs are considered among the most ‘primitive’ of the mammals), as well as research on hibernation and how mammal hearts function at low temperatures.